nats-io/nats-architecture-and-design/adr/ADR-32.md

     id: string,
     version: string,
     /**
      * Description for the service
      */
     description: string,
     /**
      * Version of the service
      */
     version: string,
     /**
-     * Root subject of the service
+     * An array of all endpoint subjects
      */
-    root_subject: string
+    subjects: string[]
 }
 ```

 All the fields above map 1-1 to the metadata provided when the service was
 created.
-Note that `subject` is the subject that the service is listening for
-requests on.
+Note that `subjects` is a list of all subjects on which endpoints were registered.

 The type for this is `io.nats.micro.v1.info_response`.